On this page

 For help with report writing for a participant plan review visit the Allied health providers and reporting page.

 Being a registered NDIS provider brings a range of benefits.
-This includes broadening the range of people you can deliver supports to and extending your online presence through the NDIS Provider Finder tool in the myplace provider portal.
+This includes broadening the range of people you can deliver supports to and extending your online presence through the NDIS Provider Finder tool.

 The NDIA sets price limits for some supports to ensure NDIS participants receive value for money.